vsrinivas/fuchsia/examples/media/media_player_flutter/README.md

 ### title

 The title of the item.
 This field is optional.
 If it's absent, the item will be titled "(untitled)" in the content chooser.
-The app will attempt to get the title from the content, if applicable.
+During playback, the app will attempt to get the title from the content, if applicable.

 ### artist